Binance boss bullish despite crypto crash

 Nevertheless, he treaded carefully when asked if he supported further regulation.

-Critics see crypto as a glorified ponzi scheme and believe the industry will not last for decades, but enthusiasts like Zhao are keen to compare it with the tech industry of the early 2000s.
+Critics see crypto as a glorified ponzi scheme and believe the industry will not last for decades, but enthusiasts like Mr Zhao are keen to compare it to the tech industry of the early 2000s.

 He said many companies went to the wall in the 2000s but the sector emerged stronger, helmed by titans like Google and Amazon.